When it comes to purchasing an apartment, one of the tax reductions that are most commonly misunderstood is known as the J 51 tax abatement.

 The procedure of J-51 tax abatement is pretty simple.
-Homeowners need to file an application with the city Department of Housing Preservation and Development.
+Homeowners need to file an application with the City Department of Housing Preservation and Development.
 Once approved, they will receive a reduction in their property taxes for a period of twenty years.

 The J 51 tax abatement is just one of many programs that are available to help homeowners improve their property.
-By taking advantage of these programs, homeowners can save money while also making their home more comfortable and valuable.
+By taking advantage of these programs, homeowners can save money while also making their homes more comfortable and valuable.

 The J-51 program was enacted in New York City in 1955.
 The program was created in order to encourage landlords to make repairs and improvements to their buildings.
 Which would in turn help to improve the city’s housing stock.

 Under the program, landlords who made qualifying renovations were eligible for a reduction in their property taxes.
 The program was initially only supposed to last for five years, but it was eventually made permanent.

 In recent years, the J-51 program has been expanded to include energy-efficiency upgrades and other types of improvements.
 As a result, the program has played a significant role in helping to improve the quality of life for New Yorkers.